katjabercic/Lean-HoG/README.md

 | Laplacian Largest Eigenvalue | https://hog.grinvin.org/ShowInvariant.action?id=22 |
 | Second Largest Eigenvalue    | The second largest eigenvalue of a graph is the second largest eigenvalue of its adjacency matrix. |
 | Smallest Eigenvalue          | The smallest eigenvalue of a graph is the smallest eigenvalue of its adjacency matrix. |

-## Lean

-Assuming you have [installed Lean and Mathlib](https://leanprover-community.github.io/index.html), after cloning this repository, you should run

-    leanproject build